 The purpose of this policy is to establish a standard for the creation of strong passwords and the protection of those passwords across Franklin & Marshall (F&M).
-At their discretion, the F&M Committee on Administrative Computing and the Committee on Academic Technology reserves the right to modify this policy at any point in time.
+At their discretion, the College Information Technology Committee reserves the right to modify this policy at any point in time.

 Information security requires the participation and support from all members of the F&M community with access to information assets.
 It is the responsibility of every member of the F&M community to help ensure that all information assets are kept secure and available.
 Information about how to change your unified password is found on the account management page at password.fandm.edu Just log in and follow the directions.

 This policy applies to all members of the F&M community, which includes, but is not limited to employees, students, visitors, volunteers, third parties, contractors, consultants, clients, temporaries, and others (collectively known as "users"), who have access to, support, administer, manage, or maintain F&M information assets.

 The College Information Technology Committee will review this policy on an annual basis.
 All revisions will be presented to the Chief Information Officer (CIO) for approval.

 Passwords are a critical aspect of information security; they are the front line of protection for user accounts.
 A poorly chosen password may result in the compromise of F&M's entire campus network.
 Therefore, all F&M users are responsible for taking the appropriate precautions while selecting and securing their passwords.

 All access to systems must be controlled by an authentication method involving a minimum of a Username/Password combination.
 The Username/Password combination must provide verification of the user's identity.